Pressure Vessel Inspection

 A pressure vessel design must be registered with Work Safe prior to manufacture.
 Refer: Application for registration of a Pressure Vessel

 A manufacturer can be fined $60K for beginning to manufacture a pressure vessel without an approved design.
 At manufacture, quality systems and Inspections are required.
-These ensure the materials used and manufacture techniques and skills are managed to produce a compliant item of plant.
+These ensure the materials used and manufacturing techniques and skills are managed to produce a compliant item of plant.
 This must be in accordance with the design that will safely provide the intended production service.

 Imported Pressure Vessels.